Laurent polynomial mirrors for quiver flag zero loci: Ladder diagrams for certain degenerations

-There is a natural identification between the sections of the $L_i$ and initial terms of the monomials of the $i^{th}$ matrix from \ref{sec:coords}.
+There is a natural identification between the sections of the $L_i$ and initial terms of the monomials of matrix $A_i$ (see the construction of the $A_i$ in \S\ref{sec:coords}).
 We illustrate this for the quiver flag variety in Example \ref{eg:Yshaped2}.
 The matrices which give the minors which define the embedding of the quiver flag variety in $\prod_{i=1}^\rho \mathbb{P}^{{\tilde{s}_i \choose k_i} -1}$ are

 The identification is given by labelling the ladder diagram of the quiver as follows: